-Whatever words people use to describe a person with AUD cannot fully describe how addiction impacts the lives of the person with the AUD and those around them:
+Alcoholism impacts many parts of life.
+Whatever words people use to describe a person with alcohol use disorder (AUD) cannot fully describe how addiction impacts the lives of the person with the AUD and those around them:

 - Anger, confusion, worry, denial, and sadness surround family and friends.

 - Employers, neighbors, schools, law enforcement, and creditors are often affected in some way when alcohol use has gone beyond the level of social acceptability.

 - Divorces, health conditions, and even deaths can be traced to battles with alcoholism.